MSc in Pollution Chemistry and Environmental Risks

-Current position: CEO at Power Pay, LLC
+Current position: CEO at Power Pay, Inc., United States of America

-Research focus: Methods to increase electricity access and provide reliable, transparent energy solutions to emerging markets
+Research focus: methods to increase electricity access and provide reliable, transparent energy solutions to emerging markets

-Andrew conducted research for the Association pour le Développement de l'Energie Solaire, a non-profit organisation in Madagascar, where he studied the impact of cooker use upon the deforestation rate.
-At the National Center for Atmospheric Research in Boulder, he investigated drivers of greenhouse gas emissions within densely populated urban centers.
+Andrew conducted research for the Association pour le Développement de l’Energie Solaire, a non-profit organisation in Madagascar, where he studied the impact of cooker use upon the deforestation rate.
+At the National Center for Atmospheric Research in Boulder, he investigated drivers of greenhouse gas emissions within densely populated urban centres.